 Whilst The Standard Club is not alone in the production of external initiatives, its body of work must count as one of the most diverse amongst the International Group of P&I clubs.

 The Human Element

 As with all complex machines, ships require humans to operate them.
 The Standard Club participated in a joint venture to gather research and insight into human error, why such errors occur and how to avoid them in the future.
-The Standard Club and its partner organisations is justifiably proud of the published work it produced.
 This research was the first of its kind focusing solely on the maritime industry and provides clear guidance on how to mitigate the failures of the human character which are the cause of so many accidents.
-This guidance was disseminated in paper form and pdf.
 The success of the book led to a further initiative to produce the Human Element movie in cooperation with Walport a leading distributor of safety instructional products.
 In 2017, the club supported the new book 'Being Human in Safety-Critical Organisations'.
 It delves more deeply into why humans make errors despite their training, and what safeguards can be put in place to minimise the risks

 Fidra Films - Cyber Aware

 The Standard Club supported a video to raise awareness of cybercrime in the maritime industry.
 The film highlighted the fact that cyber attacks tend to target people rather than IT infrastructure, and therefore focused on case studies and tips for individuals in the maritime industry to avoid becoming a victim.
 Read more.